 At Seton Hall you learn from doing.
 That’s why in addition to countless opportunities for research and scholarship, students can write for one of our three newspapers, work for our award-winning radio station, conduct research for our Market Research Center, create public relations plans for local businesses, develop lesson plans for student teaching, or work in the sports polling center conducting polls commissioned by ESPN.

-Nestled in the suburban village of South Orange, New Jersey, Seton Hall provides the safe, quaint charm of a small town and the hustle and bustle of New York City life only 30 minutes away.
+Nestled in the suburban village of South Orange, New Jersey, Seton Hall provides the safe, quaint charm of a small town with the hustle and bustle of New York City life only 30 minutes away.
 Just hop on the train in the center of town and the worlds of entertainment, art, publishing, finance, and fashion; the United Nations; and thousands of major corporations are at your doorstep.
 This translates to a career edge and unprecedented job opportunities, not to mention lots of career advantage.
 Seton Hall offers more than 17,000 internship opportunities, and more than 81% of students have an internship—or two—on their résumé before graduation.
 In fact, Seton Hall is ranked #4 in the nation for providing internship opportunities.
-Seton Hall students have an employment rate almost 20% higher than the national average and mid-career earnings 40% higher than the national average.
+Seton Hall students have an employment rate of 90% and mid-career earnings 50% higher than the national average.
 Seton Hall offers a comprehensive Career Center, and your career counselor begins working with you freshman year.

 — Ben Starke

 “Graduating with a job offer from MTV is a dream come true.
 I owe it all to the support of Seton Hall’s career center and my four internship experiences.”

 Majors and Programs: 90+

 Internship Opportunities: 17,000+

 Undergraduate Enrollment: 6,000